kibachia/PataFiles/README.md

 # PataFiles
-A simple but handy application to quickly and easily search for the desired files and directories on your server.
+A simple but handy web application to quickly and easily search for the desired files and directories on your server.
+It can also search inside files for any given regular expression or standard string.